 - The owner of the premises should have known of the unsafe area and taken actions to make sure said surface was removed or repaired.

 Liability also requires that someone's negligence directly contributed to or caused the accident that injured you.
-For example, in a slip-and-fall case, if you can show that stairs were broken, and the owner knew about it and failed to repair them, and the broken stairs caused you to fall and be injured, then the property owner could be held liable.
+For example, in a slip-and-fall case, if you can show that stairs were broken, and the owner knew about it and failed to repair them, and the broken stairs caused you to fall and be break a bone or suffer other injuries, then the property owner could be held liable.
 On the other hand, if you fell because someone else pushed you, the building owner is not likely to be held liable, since the fall was caused by someone else's negligence.

-However your slip-and-fall happened, our team of trial lawyers at Steven Titus & Associates, P.C., is here to help.
-Please call us at (307) 257-7800 for a free consultation about your unique situation.
+However your Campbell County slip-and-fall happened, our team of trial lawyers at Steven Titus & Associates, P.C., is here to help.
+Please call us at (307) 257-7800 for a free consultation about your unique premises liability situation.

 - Understanding the Factors of Slip, Trip and Fall Injuries - EHS Today